PeacefulWhale/Misc/C/Advent of Code 2021/Day 11/README.md

 Whatever I guess.

 They're cute little guys but I don't have time to stop by, I need to get out of this cave system.
-Only one small problem: the submarine refuses to leave until we anayalyze them.
+Only one small problem: the submarine refuses to leave until we analyze them.

 Just my luck...